-Samsung Galaxy S4 LTE-A official, launching in Korea this summer with Snapdragon 800 processorAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S4 LTE-A official, launching in Korea this summer with Snapdragon 800 processorAlex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 Just a little over a week after Samsung co-CEO J.K.
 Shin teased that his company was prepping a new version of its flagship Galaxy S 4 smartphone that would include LTE-Advanced connectivity, that very device has been made officially official.
 Known as the Galaxy S4 LTE-A, Samsung says that this handset is the first commercially-available LTE-Advanced smartphone.